danrr02/GraphIt/README.md

 ![Screenshot from 2024-10-17 00-10-52-6](https://github.com/user-attachments/assets/d6198f0b-caf7-46d1-b271-513ae70cd15a)
 ![Screenshot from 2024-10-17 00-10-52-7](https://github.com/user-attachments/assets/83313a77-605c-426a-80bd-ac953904ff30)

 The follwing output was produced using a modified version of the algorithm which produced the above images.
-In this new case the graphs are embedded into an appropriately chosen high dimensional subspace before calculations are run.
+In this new case the graphs are embedded into an appropriately chosen vector space before calculations are run.
 This allows the algorithm to deal with much larger graphs in finite time.

 ![Screenshot from 2024-10-17 00-10-52-8](https://github.com/user-attachments/assets/77483bb9-2662-4332-9c5e-c1ce02783908)
 ![Screenshot from 2024-10-17 00-10-52-9](https://github.com/user-attachments/assets/60806faa-3767-496f-8d93-af85465ea692)